 On December 19th, 1999, Bret “The Hitman” Hart suffered multiple concussions in his match against Bill Goldberg at the WCW Starrcade PPV.
-An errant mule kick and a botched turnbuckle sharpshooter spot which led to Hart falling on the back of his head outside the ring were the cause of Bret’s injuries, but he still persisted on making it to WCW shows afterward as the WCW World Heavyweight Champion.
-Vince Russo had just included Bret in his reboot of the stale New World Order storyline positioned as the leader of the NEW nWo.
+An errant mule kick and a botched turnbuckle sharpshooter spot were the cause of Bret’s injuries, but he still persisted on making it to shows afterward as the WCW World Heavyweight Champion.
+Vince Russo had just included Bret in his reboot of the stale New World Order storyline and positioned him as the leader of the NEW nWo.
 The plans in play would have had Bret Hart, Kevin Nash, Scott Steiner and Jeff Jarrett act as the thorns in Goldberg’s side during the upcoming months.

 On January 13th, 2000, Bret Hart was told that he had a severe concussion and the last place he needed to be was inside a wrestling ring.
 Bret vacated his championship and was pulled from all of his on-air story lines while he stepped back to get healthy.
 Unfortunately, Bret Hart would ultimately retire from professional wrestling due to his injuries suffered during this time.

 By the end of October 2000, Bret Hart would be terminated from World Championship Wrestling.

 It was on January 10th, 2000 when Bret Hart would actually have his final match of World Championship Wrestling, main-eventing WCW Monday Nitro against Kevin Nash.